VictorRodriguez/hobbies/dev_ops/debs/README.md

 # How to build deb files

-These are personal examples to document how to build debian files for my own
+These are personal examples to document how to build Debian files for my own
 experience:

-## How to build a package that already exist in debian
+## How to build a package that already exists in Debian

 Following the next link: